idkyo7/todolist/README.md

-# Getting Started with Create React App
+# Simple Todolist App from Create React App Base Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## First Thing First

+run `yarn install` to add all depedencies that required for this project

 ## Available Scripts